quantifyearth/aoh-calculator/README.md

 # AOH Calculator

 This repository contains code for making Area of Habitat (AOH) rasters from a mix of data sources, following the methodology described in [Brooks et al](https://www.cell.com/trends/ecology-evolution/fulltext/S0169-5347(19)30189-2) and adhearing to the IUCN Redlist Technical Working Group guidance on AoH production.
 This work is part of the [LIFE biodiversity map](https://www.cambridge.org/engage/coe/article-details/660e6f08418a5379b00a82b2) work at the University of Cambridge.
+It also contains some scripts for summarising AOH data into maps of species richness and species endemism.

 To generate a set of AOH rasters you will need: